Piglit09/Rebuild-Jellyfinm-DB/README.md

+Use these steps for
+SQLite Error 5: 'database is locked and SQLite Error 11: 'database disk image is malformed'

-NOTE: I Used this in a Proxmox LXC for jellyfin when my DB was locked and once when it was malformed.
-This wont fix all issues but it worked for me a few times
+NOTE: I Used this in a Proxmox LXC (deb) for jellyfin when my DB was locked and once when it was malformed.

 CD into your dabase folder Default is /var/lib/jellyfin/data